sgoldenlab/simba/docs/installation.md

 >*Note:* For this launch to work you need to [add python to the environmental path](https://datatofish.com/add-python-to-windows-path/).

+# Anaconda installation

+1. Open up terminal of your environment

+2. In the terminal type

+`pip install simba-uw-no-tf`

+3. It will face a known shapely error.
+To fix it, first uninstall shapely.

+`pip uninstall shapely`

+4. Then, install shapely with conda command:

+`conda install -c conda-forge shapely`

 # python dependencies

 | package  | ver. |